dinomatic/docs.dinomatic.com/source/docs/kemoku/listing-tools.md

 ## Filters

-By default there are 6 filter groups: Rating, Features, Services, Licenses, Countries, Payment Methods.
+By default there are 6 filter groups: Rating, Features, Services, Licenses, Countries, Payment Methods, Sports.
 You can disable each one of them or change the group heading.
 These are the default values:

 ```php
 array(